Cray-HPE/docs-csm/420-MGMT-NET-PXE-TSHOOT.md

 This page is designed to cover various issues that arise when trying to pxe boot nodes in a Shasta system.

-In order for PXE booting to successfully work the MGMT switches need to be configured correctly.
+In order for PXE booting to successfully work, the MGMT switches need to be configured correctly.

 # Configuration required for PXE booting

-To successfully pxe boot nodes the following is required.
+To successfully pxe boot nodes, the following is required.

 - The IP helper-address must be configured on VLAN 1,2,4,7.
 - The virtual-IP/VSX/MAGP IP must be configured on VLAN 1,2,4,7.